Aurorum/oysters-theme/readme.txt

 = 1.3 - Feb 23 2019 =
 * Update readme to comply with WordPress standards
 * Import Google Fonts in compliance with WordPress standards
-* Improve letter spacing between titles for a more natural feel
+* Improve the navbar's letter spacing for a more natural feel
+* Fix a bug that could cause confusion with custom backgrounds in the Customizer

 = 1.2 - Feb 22 2019 =
 * Switch and compress theme screenshot